Drug & Alcohol Rehab Centers in Irvine, California

 Depending on your individualized needs, rehabs offered usually range from medical detox (5-7 days), inpatient treatment (30-90 days), and residential long-term options as well.
 Outpatient treatment which commonly consists of partial hospitalization plans, are also available for those that need it.
 Many facilities also offer co-occurring treatment for those facing both mental health conditions (e.g. depression or anxiety) and addiction.

-Where Can I Find Drug and Detox Treatment Centers Near Me?
+Where Can I Find Drug & Alcohol Treatment Centers Near Me?

 - All Treatment Centers